-The Company will invest in a diversified portfolio of Mortgages on real or immovable property which may be comprised of commercial, construction, raw land, as well as residential properties such as single-family dwellings, duplexes, townhouses, condominium units or multiple family dwellings such as apartment buildings, located in British Columbia, Alberta and Ontario.
-The Company is also considering other provinces in Canada to invest in Mortgages.
+The Company will invest in a diversified portfolio of Mortgages on real or immovable property which may be comprised of commercial, construction, raw land, as well as residential properties such as single-family dwellings, duplexes, townhouses, condominium units or multiple family dwellings such as apartment buildings, located in British Columbia, Alberta, Ontario and Quebec.
+The Company is also considering other provinces in Canada to invest in Mortgages such as Manitoba.
 The Company will not invest in Mortgages on property outside of Canada.

-The Company's typical investment will be a residential loan with a term of two years or less, secured by either a first or second Mortgage against residential property.
+The Company's typical investment will be a residential loan with a term of two years or less, secured by either a first, second or in rare cases third Mortgage against residential property.
 If the term of a residential loan exceeds one year, the interest rate in years subsequent to the first year will typically be adjusted annually relative to the prime interest rate in effect at the time of adjustment.
 The interest rate for loans will fluctuate based on competitive market environment and Bank of Canada prime rate.
-The term range for 2022 was 1 to 2 years and the interest rate range was 4.99% to 13.25% respectively.
+The term range for 2022 was 1 to 2 years and the interest rate range was 5.50% to 16.99% respectively.